nunofachada/cf4ocl/README.md

 Summary
 =======

-The C Framework for OpenCL (_cf4ocl_) is a pure C99 set of libraries and utilities with the following goals:
+The C Framework for OpenCL, _cf4ocl_, is a pure C99 set of libraries and utilities with the following goals:

 1. Promote the rapid development of OpenCL C programs.